 Common Variations of Abhaya Mudra

-Other Buddhas and bodhisattvas sometimes portray variations of the Abhaya mudra with their left hand.
-If so, the deity is often holding something in the same hand.
-For example, a Green Tara statue holds the stem of a lotus flower between the index finger and thumb while expressing the Abhaya mudra.
-Devotees of the Bodhisattva “Tara” often seek her protection from fear and the eight obscurations.
-As a result, a female Buddha statue using this mudra with the left hand is very often Green Tara or White Tara.
+Indeed, devotees of the Buddhist deity “Tara” often seek her protection from fear and the eight obscurations.
+As a result, a female Buddha statue using this mudra with a raised left hand is very often Green Tara or it could also be White Tara.

 Green Tara Uses Abhaya Mudra

 A protection Buddha statue can be seated, standing or walking while expressing the Abhaya mudra.
 This mudra projects the Buddha statue meaning of protection, fearlessness and overcoming.
-Indeed, a protection Buddha statue presenting the Abhaya mudra is very common in Buddhist art.
-This is because it encourages unwavering faith in the Dharma which is a fundamental element of Buddhism.

 The Origin of the Abhaya Mudra